camtrees/camtrees.github.io/changelog/index.md

 <details markdown="1">
 <summary markdown="span"><strong>2026 August</strong></summary>

+### EpiCollect
+- Added "Cataloochie #273, Maggie Valley, NC" parent tree to mother and father questions

+### SQL Tables
+- Added Chadbourne Field tree data for data not collected using "EpiCollect"

 ### Website Content
 - Added user-location control to CAM Hubs, CAM Sites, and CAM Trees maps just under the zoom in and zoom out control
 - Expanded columns shown when clicking a pin on the CAM Sites map.
 - Added Town column to the CAM Trees Database Table
-- Add Hub Areas Overlay to CAM Hubs, CAM Sites, and CAM Trees maps
+- Add 'Hub Areas' Overlay to CAM Hubs, CAM Sites, and CAM Trees maps
 - Added Hub column to the CAM Sites Database Table
 - Standardize pin types (circle, square, triangle) across all maps
 - Added 'Map filtered ...' buttons to the CAM Hubs, CAM Sites, and CAM Trees Database Tables
 - Added CAM Hubs, CAM Orgs, CAM Sites, Parent Trees, Site Visit, and Site in Hubs tables to the Database Table hierarchy
-- Created a CAM Trees SQL Table under the 'Database Tables' website section
+- Created a 'CAM Trees' SQL Table under the 'Database Tables' website section
 - Created new 'Database Tables' section
 - Added SQL Tables, Views, and Functions to the PostGreSQL page
 - Added the CAMTREES Entity Relationship Diagram and table description to the PostGreSQL page
-- Had ChatGPT review most pages
+- Used ChatGPT to re-write pages
 - Added a Proposed Tree Tagging System for sharing with Mark, Eva, Lea, and Kim

 </details>